Skip to content →

 School psychologists in District 15 adhere closely to all aspects of the National Association of School Psychologist standards and follow the Multi-Tiered Systems of Support (MTSS) service delivery.
 The intern will provide a range of professional services including consultation, assessment, data-based decision making, and prevention and intervention practices for academic, social, and emotional programming.
 A focus of the internship involves working with diverse populations to provide culturally responsive practices for students and families.
 School psychologists help to facilitate evidence-based instructional and mental health practices at all tiers.

-The typical week includes 3 days at Winston Campus Elementary and Jr. High school and 2 days providing coaching and consultation across the district for mental health systems, English Learner supports, and MTSS services.
+The typical week includes 3 days at Winston Middle School and 2 days providing coaching and consultation across the district for mental health systems, English Learner supports, and MTSS services.
+Interns sometimes will have the 3 days at other middle schools or elementary schools depending on the interns interests.
+In addition, the 2 days of district work can be building-based where the intern works with one building on systems development and implementation.
+Overall, this depends on the interns goals and interests.
 One day a week can be at the high school setting for a minimum of 20 days at one of the high schools within District 211.

-The intern will share an office with his/her supervisor within Winston Campus.
+The intern will share an office with his/her supervisor within the building they are assigned for 3 days.
 This will include a desk, file cabinets, and shared phone.
 The intern will have their own cubicle at the district office, the Educational Service Center (ESC).
 At ESC the intern will have a desk, telephone, shelving, and file cabinets.
-The cubicle will be located on the 2nd floor with the Department of Instruction and Student Services.
 The intern will be provided with a laptop computer that includes internet access across the district and their own personal login.
 The intern will work at the ESC for the district coaching responsibilities and during summer months.

-The intern will receive school-based supervision from a certified Bilingual School Psychologist, and they will have many opportunities for consultation and collaboration with other psychologists across the district.
-The department has over 50% of psychologists who are bilingual, and many are experienced supervisors with training on the Development, Ecological, Problem Solving model of school psychology supervision.
+The intern often receives school-based supervision from a certified Bilingual School Psychologist, and they will have many opportunities for consultation and collaboration with other psychologists across the district.
+The department has multiple certified bilingual psychologists, and many are experienced supervisors with training on the Development, Ecological, Problem Solving model of school psychology supervision.

 The internship involves innovative practices within the field of school Psychology with involvement in a wide array of evidence-based practices and programs.
 The highlights of the internship include many opportunities for leadership in all levels of MTSS and district-level coaching for behavioral and mental health services.
 At a minimum the intern will receive experience with facilitating tier 3 problem solving, wraparound, and complex behavior intervention plans.
 They may choose, however, to work with their building leadership to improve and sustain universal and tier 2 practices for students.